anilerc/eureka-rabbitmq-microservices-discovery/README.md

 Following N-tier, layered architecture for a clean architecture throughout the repository.

 As I further improve, I will also refactor to better solutions (i.e. switching from RestTemplate to OpenFeign).

+# Updates after each iteration

+22.10 -> Successfully implemented Spring Cloud Gateway as an entry point to all microservices